Sir Osmond Esmonde, 12th Baronet: Politics

-After the 1916 Easter Rising, he joined Sinn Féin and campaigned at the 1918 general election for Roger Sweetman in Wexford North, even though his father was the sitting MP and Irish Parliamentary Party candidate.
+After the 1916 Easter Rising, he joined Sinn Féin and campaigned at the 1918 general election for Roger Sweetman in North Wexford, even though his father was the sitting MP and Irish Parliamentary Party candidate.
 Thereafter Esmonde contributed to the Irish War of Independence by acting a diplomat for the new Sinn Féin shadow government.
-After a period in London assisting Arthur O'Brien, Esmonde joined Eamonn de Valera in the United States where they sought recognition for the Irish Republic and resources to fund it.
+After a period in London assisting Arthur O'Brien, Esmonde joined Éamon de Valera in the United States where they sought recognition for the Irish Republic and resources to fund it.
 In late 1920 Esmonde was dispatched to try and gain recognition for Ireland from members of the British Commonwealth.

 Tour of the Commonwealth

 First travelling from New York City to Vancouver, Esmonde departed for New Zealand and Australia abroad "the Makura".
-Following a brief shore leave in Hawaii where Esmonde met the Irish-American governor of the islands Charles J. McCarthy in Honolulu, the Makura arrived in New Zealand in January of 1921.
+Following a brief shore leave in Hawaii where Esmonde met the Irish-American governor of the islands Charles J. McCarthy in Honolulu, the Makura arrived in New Zealand in January 1921.
 However, the British had made contact with New Zealand authorities and had ordered that Esmonde not be allowed to land in the country.
 Blocked from New Zealand, the Makura continued onwards towards Sydney, Australia.
 There also the British had made arrangements to block Esmonde; under the "War Precautions Repeal Act 1920" Australia was granted the power to block any British citizen from entering the country without first agreeing to swear an oath of allegiance to the British monarchy.
 Esmonde refused to swear the oath and was held to the Makura.
 The situation caused controversy in Australia and was reported on from as far away as New York.
 Compounding Esmonde's issues was a labour strike being held concurrently, one that would see Esmonde and the Makura held in Sydney's docks for over six weeks.

 The Makura left Sydney in March 1921 and attempted to return to New Zealand, but initially was once again blocked.
 However, this time Esmonde was aided by Irish members of the New Zealand police force, and was able to leave the Makura and visit several locations in New Zealand.

 Following an incident where he was deported from Fiji, Esmonde made his return to Vancouver, Canada on 29 March.
 He was detained for two days before being allowed entry, only to be arrested on 4 April on charges of sedition.
 Esmonde was placed on trial not once but twice in Canada, but in the second case the Judge, while finding him guilty, refused to sentence him.
 Esmonde returned to Ireland in the summer of 1921.